 Kacey Musgraves Is A Cosmic Centaur In 'Oh, What A World' Video

 Of all the natural majesties present in this blue rock of ours, none can quite compare to this visual of Kacey Musgraves as a centaur, surrounded by crystals and galaxies.
-In a video for Golden Hour track "Oh, What A World," she fully embraces the "plants that open and open your mind."
+In a video for Golden Hour track "Oh, What A World," she fully embraces the "plants that grow and open your mind."

 In an acid trip filled with kaleidoscopic, colorful splendors, there's a Sims-ified, uncanny valley version of Musgraves, a banjo-playing frog and plenty of Day-Glo butterflies.
 And just to make it very, very clear, there's a quick shot of mushrooms at the end.
 Oh, what a world, indeed.